Contributing to the regeneration of Dover Western Docks.

 Dover Harbour board

-Knights Brown has been appointed to construct 550m of promenade overlooking the new marina at Dover Western Docks.
-This stage of the development comprises paving work on the marina curve, marina car parking and welfare facilities and a recreational area, which will form the Clock Tower Square, an essential component for the opening of the new marina.
+Knights Brown has completed construction of 550m of promenade overlooking the new marina at Dover Western Docks.
+This stage of the redevelopment comprised paving work on the marina curve, marina car parking and welfare facilities and a recreational area, to form the new Clock Tower Square, an essential component for the opening of the new marina.

-Restored heritage street furniture will be incorporated into the work.
-Clock Tower Square will accommodate mooring bollards, heritage lamp standards, railing standards and specialist posts, and granite benches made from former pier coping stones.
+Restored heritage street furniture has been incorporated into the work.
+Clock Tower Square accommodates mooring bollards, heritage lamp standards, railing standards and specialist posts, and granite benches made from former pier coping stones.

 Dover Western Dock Revival (DWDR) has already positively increased economic benefits for the local area as a result of the construction of the cargo terminal and berths.
-This stage of the development will further enhance the outlook to the marina and the waterfront experience.
-Construction is key to the opening of the new marina in 2021.
+This stage of the development further enhances the outlook to the marina and the waterfront experience.
+Construction supports the opening of the new marina in 2021.